AP: Weinstein Once Did Business With a Republican!

 The ties to Weinstein open Bannon up to charges of hypocrisy given Breitbart’s intense focus on the scandal and its political fallout.

 One might argue that Steve Bannon was a hypocrite if he knew that Harvey Weinstein was a felonious pig and nevertheless accepted campaign contributions from him and praised his character.
 But Bannon didn’t do those things.
-Bannon entered into an arms-length business transaction that ended in bankruptcy.
+Bannon entered into an arm’s-length business transaction that ended in bankruptcy.
 And the AP gives us no reason to think that Bannon, anything but a Hollywood insider, was aware of the Democratic donor’s criminal proclivities.
 If Bannon had known about them, it presumably would have been Breitbart.com rather than the New York Times that broke the scoop.

 What is the point of a story like this one by the AP?
 There is no point, except to distract readers from the significance of the Weinstein scandal, which relates entirely to a Democratic Party industry and to Democratic Party politicians, by randomly associating a Republican with the disgraced sex criminal.